-Rogers will be putting the lion's share of its mid-season marketing behind The younger series leads.
+Rogers will be putting the lion's share of its mid-season marketing behind The Resident, with both in-channel and OOH efforts.

+All networks have strategies to capture millennial audiences whether that's through edgier programming, beefed up digital strategies or younger series leads.
 Mindell already feels confident in the strength of City's younger audience, and says it is instead looking to diversify in terms of geographic appeal.
 Toronto is a strong market for City, but "we want to grow out west," says Mindell, without outlining a specific plan for how the network would accomplish that.